TV piracy claims heap more pressure on Murdoch empire

 A spokesman for News Limited, the Australian arm of News Corp, was not immediately available for comment on the newspaper's claims.

-News Corp owns 25 percent of Australia's top pay-TV firm, Foxtel, which is looking to take over rival Austar AUN.AX.
+News Corp owns 25 percent of Australia's top pay-TV firm, Foxtel, which is looking to take over rival Austar.
 Austar declined to comment on the report.

 Foxtel said NDS was one of many service suppliers it had used, and the pay-TV company had worked hard to combat piracy.
 "Foxtel notes that there are no allegations of wrongdoing by Foxtel," a spokesman said in a statement emailed to Reuters.